Commercial fire insurance: 10 tips to reduce the risk of fire at your business

 10. Prevent further damage if you do have a fire.
 For example, if your building gets damaged, take the time to prevent further damage from the elements.

-How NEXT helps small business owners stay safe
+How NEXT helps small business owners avoid fire damage

 NEXT helps small business owners get the right commercial fire insurance.

-We’ll ask you questions about your business, location, the type of work you do and how much coverage you want so you can get a quote.
-You select your coverage options and purchase online — all in about 10 minutes.
+Answer a few questions about your business, location, the type of work you do and how much coverage you want.
+Choose your coverage options, get an instant quote and buy online — all in about 10 minutes.

 Jessica Crosby